open-horizon/examples/edge/msghub/cpu2msghub/README.md

-# Horizon CPU To IBM Message Hub Service
+# Horizon CPU To IBM Event Streams Service

 For details about using this service, see [cpu2msghub.md](cpu2msghub.md).

-## Using the CPU To IBM Message Hub Edge Service
+## Using the CPU To IBM Event Streams Edge Service

 - Before following the steps in this section, install the Horizon agent on your edge device and point it to your Horizon exchange.
 Also get an API key that is associated with your Horizon instance.
 - Set your exchange org: